 A very important process to follow: Before nominating another professional, please check with the person to ensure that she or he is willing to run.

 ILA values and seeks leadership representing diversity in features such as race, ethnicity, gender, age, sexual orientation, nationality, disability, geographic location, and type of professional experience.

 Nominations must be received no later than January 13, 2017,

 ILA has identified a number of desired attributes that are included in the selection process for potential new Board members.
 Applicants should possess:

 - Demonstrated leadership commitment and involvement with ILA and/or the nonprofit community.
 Examples include but are not limited to service on ILA committees, leadership and service in our councils, provincials, or affiliates, on task forces, and/or volunteer service in other non-ILA nonprofits.

 - Demonstrated ability to think innovatively and entrepreneurially to engage in a future-oriented focus and to assess and activate informed risk-taking.

 - Demonstrated positive leadership attributes that include emotional intelligence and the ability to work collaboratively and professionally.

 - Demonstrated relevant expertise in organizational management.
-Examples include but are not limited to finance, fundraising, international and/or strategic alliances.
+Examples include but are not limited to finance, fundraising, and international and/or strategic alliances.

-- Availability to attend ILA's Annual Conference.
+- Availability to attend ILA's annual conference.